konflux-ci/e2e-tests/tests/integration-service/README.md

 - Testing for successful creation of applications and components.
 - Asserting the successful creation of a snapshot after a push event.
-- Checking if the BuildPipelineRun is successfully triggered and completed.
+- Checking if the BuildPipelineRun is successfully triggered, contains the finalizer, and got completed.
 - Asserting the signing of BuildPipelineRun.
+- Validating the successful creation of a Snapshot, and removal of finalizer from BuildPipelineRun.
+- Verifying that all the Integration PipelineRuns finished successfully.
+- Checking that the status of integration tests were reported to the Snapshot.
+- Checking that a snapshot gets successfully marked as 'passed' after all Integration pipeline runs finished.
+- Validating the Global Candidate is updated
 - Validating the successful creation of a SnapshotEnvironmentBinding.
 - Validating the successful creation of a Release.
-- Validating the Global Candidate is updated
-- Verifying that all the Integration PipelineRuns finished successfully.
-- Checking that a snapshot gets successfully marked as 'passed' after all Integration pipeline runs finished.

 ### E2E tests of Namespace-backed Environments (within `namespace-backed-environments.go`):